 - Replace dirty or clogged air filters on older vehicles to improve gas mileage by as much as 14 percent.

 - Replace dirty spark plugs, which can reduce mileage by two miles per gallon.

 - Change oil regularly and gain another mile per gallon.

 - Check the gas cap.
 Damaged, loose or missing gas caps allow gas to vaporize into the air.

 “Many motorists don’t realize that fuel consumption is directly related to vehicle care and has a significant impact on how much you pay at the pump,” said Rich White, executive director, Car Care Council.
 “Gas prices can climb quickly, but the good news is that you can fight back.
-By properly maintaining your vehicle, you can improve your casino online vehicle’s fuel economy and keep more money in your pocket.”
+By properly maintaining your vehicle, you can improve your vehicle’s fuel economy and keep more money in your pocket.”